omeremeksiz/undergrad-projects/README.md

 Each project directory contains its own README with specific setup instructions and requirements.
 Click on the project links above to learn more about each implementation.

 ## License

-This repository is for educational purposes.
-Please check individual project directories for specific licensing information.
+This repository is for educational and research purposes.